jaescalo/akamai-edgekv-importer/README.md

 Angola,AGO,pt,244
 ```
 In this particular example the first column is named `key`.
 And we will use this column as the item ID for EdgeKV.

+## Logging
+Execution output is logged to `edgekv_importer.log` which can be used to identify any entries that errored or any missing entries.

 ## Usage